Reserve Matching with Thresholds: Conclusion

 \section{Conclusion}

-In this paper, we introduce a comprehensive threshold model for smart reserve matchings with overlapping categories that have priority orderings independent from each other.
+In this paper, we introduce a comprehensive threshold reserve model for smart reserve matchings with overlapping categories that have arbitrary priority orderings exogenous to the model.
 We presented characterization results in the landscape of our model.
-Our first result shows the impossibility of satisfying both maximality constraints at the same time.
-Our second result shows the equivalence of maximality in resource allocation and Pareto optimality.
-Our third result proves that if the demand in each category is high enough then we can allocate all of the units to beneficiaries.
-An interesting future direction here is to incorporate data to observe how often the conditions are met in the third characterization result.
+Our first result shows the impossibility of satisfying both optimality constraints at the same time. \ifthenelse{\boolean{demand_law_on}}{ We introduce a demand law, showing that if the demand in each category is high enough, then we can allocate all of the units to beneficiaries.
+To the best of our knowledge, this is the first theoretical result that offers guidance on how to distribute the resources to different reserve categories.
+An interesting future direction here is to incorporate data to observe how often the demand law conditions are met in the settings where the reserve numbers are pre-determined.}{} Building on the impossibility result, we introduced a new objective called max-in-max.
+This approach requires the designer to first maximize the total number of resources allocated, and then, within that constraint, optimize the number of beneficiary assignments.

-We also presented the Smart Pipeline Matching Mechanism to satisfy the desiderata in the Threshold Reserve Model.
-In this mechanism, we use the novel Max-in-Max Algorithm to satisfy the max-in-max property and Deferred Acceptance with Initial Matching (DAIM) to respect priorities.
+Next, we first presented the Max-in-Max algorithm for finding a max-in-max matching, which solves the lexicographic optimization problem at hand.
+Then, we introduced the Iterative Max-in-Max Assignment Mechanism (IMMAM) to obtain a max-in-max matching that respects priorities.
+This mechanism applies the Max-in-Max algorithm iteratively by processing category–patient pairs in a well-specified order.

-One drawback of the mechanism we presented is that it is hard to predict the exact resulting allocation due to the more complicated and black-box implementation of the first and second steps to satisfy maximality.
-This makes it harder to analyze the mechanism under the lenses of comparative statics.
-Along these lines, a meaningful question to answer would be how it would affect the outcome if the beneficiary threshold is reduced to include more people in a category as beneficiaries.
-Answering such questions requires a more detailed analysis of the mechanism.
+Varying the set of patients in the vaccine allocation market, the chosen set of patients defines a choice function, which we showed to be path independent.
+Path independence implies that in presence of multiple institutions distributing vaccines over which the patients may have preferences, there always exists a stable matching.
+We also used IMMAM's path independence in proving useful comparative statics results, answering the question of what happens if a patient leaves the market or if the vaccine production increases.
+Finally, we used path independence for improving the runtime of our mechanism to $O(q\cdot|\PP|\cdot|\C|^4)$, which reduces to $O(q\cdot|\PP|)$ in the cases where the number of categories is assumed to be a small constant.